 - Add the lentils and the remainder of the spices to the stock pot.
 Bring to a boil, reduce the heat, and simmer for 35-40 minutes.
 You may remove the lamb from the soup, debone, and place them back in the soup or serve a whole shank with a bowl.
 Taste and salt and pepper as necessary.

-- Control the Thickness: You can control the thickness of the soup by transferring some of the cooked lentils to a food processor, blending them, and adding them back to the soup.
+- Control the thickness: You can control the thickness of the soup by transferring some of the cooked lentils to a food processor, blending them, and adding them back to the soup.
 An immersion blender may also be used, being careful to avoid the lamb.
 For a thinner soup, just add water.